 What is the early retirement calculator?

-The model is very simple and elegant: we want to find out what amount will let us safely withdraw cash for our expenses.
-The idea comes from the famous Trinity Study, which concludes that 4% is the magic number - your investment is fairly safe from depleting too fast - it should last for at least 30 years.
+The model is straightforward and elegant: we want to determine what amount will let us safely withdraw cash for our expenses.
+The idea comes from the famous Trinity Study, which concludes that 4% is the magic number – your investment is relatively safe from depleting too fast – it should last for at least 30 years.
 So we just need to find out a number of which four percent equals our monthly expenses.
-For the initial period (when we save money), we used Warren Buffet's claims about expected average Return on Investment (see below for more info).
+For the initial period (when we save money), we used Warren Buffet's claims about the expected average return on investment (ROI) – see below for more info.

 Unlike other similar tools (such as our retirement calculator), this one assumes that you will live solely from the interest that accumulates each year on your account.

 In this early retirement calculator, we assume that you will save so much that you will achieve total financial independence.
-Each year, your expenses will be covered by the interest accumulating on your account.
+Each year, the interest accumulating in your account will cover your expenses.
 In other words, you will have a passive income as high as your expenses.
-The account balance will only increase, what means that you will your children will inherit your small fortune.
+The account balance will only increase, which means that your children will inherit your small fortune.

 Create a saving plan

-Now that you know the application of the early retirement calculator, it's important that you know how to use it, too.
+Now that you know the application of the early retirement calculator, it's essential that you know how to use it too.
 Planning your financial future is easier than you'd think - just follow the steps listed below.